The first MHLW-approved METex14 companion diagnostic

-ArcherMET tests for MET exon 14 (METex14) skipping mutations in non-small cell lung cancer (NSCLC) to identify patients who may benefit from new PMDA-approved targeted therapies.
+ArcherMET tests for MET exon 14 (METex14) skipping mutations in non-small cell lung cancer (NSCLC) to identify patients who may benefit from new MHLW-approved targeted therapies.

 METex14 skipping: An important biomarker for therapy selection

-A new targeted therapy was approved by the PMDA for NSCLC patients with METex14 alterations, which is why it’s important to know every patient’s status.
+A new targeted therapy was approved by the MHLW for NSCLC patients with METex14 alterations, which is why it’s important to know every patient’s status.

 Prevalence of select NSCLC Oncogenic Alterations1-11